 First I had to deal with the fact that APUSH combines skills and content.
 How would I assess the skills, and how would assess the content?
 Would I assess both at the same time?
 Switch back and forth?
 Only consider content or skill?

 Eventually, I decided to assess content directly through the stimulus based multiple choice.
 On each test, I would include 5 SBMC for each Key Concept (1.1, 1.2, 1.3 etc.).
-The students would also need know content for the short answer questions and the essays, but they would be labeled as skills.
+The students would also need to know content for the short answer questions and the essays, but they would be labeled as skills.
 I know this seems like a very small sample, however, the SBMC take a while for students to complete, and they are hard to come by.

 I created a simple 5 point rubric for my SAQ.
 They’re usually graded with three points, but with SBG, I determined that it would be best to grade everything out of 5 points.
 For the essays, I decided to grade each skill separately.
 APUSH long essays are graded out of 6 points and the DBQ essays are graded out of 7.
 Each point would be graded on a 5 point scale, and imputed into the grade book separately.

 A typical test had 15 MC, 2 SAQ and 1 long essay (I give them over 2 days, I have 40 minute class periods).
-For quizzes I usually give 1 SAQ.
+For quizzes, I usually give 1 SAQ.
 I would love to throw some SBMC on each quiz, but I don’t really have enough questions to consider doing so.

-A second part of SBG concerns re-testing.
+The second part of SBG concerns re-testing.
 According to SBG philosophy, students should be able to re-test and rework any assessments to demonstrate mastery.
 Logistically, speaking, this sounds a bit like crazy talk, and frankly, it is.
 The College Board hasn’t provided teachers with very many questions to utilize in the classroom.
-Therefore, I had to come up with some way to allow students the opportunity to retest without having to write a bazillion questions myself, or allow students to take advantage of the policy, and retest without really thinking until they earned the score they wanted.
+Therefore, I had to come up with some way to allow students the opportunity to retest without having to write a bazillion questions myself or allow students to take advantage of the policy, and retest without really thinking until they earned the score they wanted.
 I decided to allow everyone the chance to re-test once.
 Students had to sign up, and indicate the sections they wanted to retest.
 A student might indicate that they wanted to retest 1 SAQ, KC 8.1 and the essay.
 If they wanted to retest any component of the essay, they had to write a completely new essay.
 The retest would be offered after school, and students had to attend on the same day, or they forfeited their ability to retest.

 For the most part, this had worked.
 I would love to cut down on the number of retests I give next year.
 I also need to have a formal slip I require the students to fill out for their retesting (right now, I just have them e-mail me).
 I also need to require students to review their errors with me prior to retesting, particularly for essays.
 I also need better multiple choice.
 This is why I’ve been writing so many on my own, and I will continue to do to so for the remaining periods.